-For the purpose of determining a member who shall be entitled to attend this 14th AGM, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd in accordance with the provisions under Article 62 of the Company's Articles of Association and Section 34(1) of the Securities Industry (Central Depositories) Act 1991 to issue a General Meeting Record of Depositors ("ROD") as at 18 May 2016.
-Only a depositor whose name appears on the ROD as at 18 May 2016 shall be entitled to attend the said Meeting or appoint proxies to attend and vote on his/her behalf.
+For the purpose of determining a member who shall be entitled to attend this 15th AGM, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd in accordance with the provisions under Article 62 of the Company's Constitution and Section 34(1) of the Securities Industry (Central Depositories) Act 1991 to issue a General Meeting Record of Depositors ("ROD") as at 18 May 2017.
+Only a depositor whose name appears on the ROD as at 18 May 2017 shall be entitled to attend the said Meeting or appoint proxies to attend and vote on his/her behalf.